How does solar energy work?

 Solar energy is created by solar panels that are designed to absorb photons (the Sun’s rays) to create a photovoltaic (PV) effect that converts sunlight into electricity.

-The solar modules produce Direct Current (DC) electricity, whereas your appliances use Alternative Current (AC).
+The solar modules produce Direct Current (DC) electricity, whereas your appliances use Alternating Current (AC).
 The DC power from the solar modules is carried to an electrical box called an inverter, which converts the DC power into AC power for your home.

 The meter monitors the electricity generated by your solar system and the electricity you pull from the grid.
 When your solar system generates electricity you are sending electricity to the grid and collecting credits.